Shinao/SmartMirror/README.md

 **Debugging**

 The motion server can't recognize gestures on a new environment : lights, hand colors... affect the process, that's why by launching the test.py file and tweak the HSV min/max values and others configs properly you can set it up for your home.
+To begin the tracking make an open palm like shown in the picture below.
 <br>
 ![Debugging gesture](/docs/SmartMirror_Debug.png)
 [Show webm preview](https://gfycat.com/BountifulCanineBushsqueaker)